camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/35-authorization-service.html.md

     // and the authorization object is saved: authorizationService.saveAuthorization(auth);

-As a result, the given user or group will have permission to READ the referenced process definition.
+As a result, the given user or group will have permission to READ the referenced Filter.

 ## The Administrator Authorization Plugin